 How does the rarity of the disease affect diagnosis accuracy?

-Moreover, the low incidence rate means that mesothelioma is often not considered in differential diagnoses, especially in the absence of clear risk factors like asbestos exposure.
+Further, the low incidence rate means that mesothelioma isn’t always included in differential diagnosis, especially when there are no obvious risk factors such as asbestos exposure.

 What role do non-specific symptoms play in misdiagnosis?